swcarpentry/DEPRECATED-boot-camps/1-Shell/shell.rst

 ::

-    cd /home/your-username/boot-camps/shell
+    cd /home/your-username/boot-camps/1-Shell

-This jumps to ``shell``.
+This jumps to ``1-Shell``.
 Now go back to the home directory.
 We saw earlier that the command:

 ::

-    cd boot-camps/shell
+    cd boot-camps/1-Shell

-had the same effect - it took us to the ``shell`` directory.
-But, instead of specifying the full path (``/home/your-username/boot-camps/shell``), we specified a *relative path*.
+had the same effect - it took us to the ``1-Shell`` directory.
+But, instead of specifying the full path (``/home/your-username/boot-camps/1-Shell``), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a ``/``.
 A relative path does not.
 You can usually use either a full path or a relative path depending